 My broader program of research focuses on marginalized populations of women in the areas of perinatal health, LGBTQ health, and mental health.

 Since July 2010, I have been a member of the Re:searching for LGBTQ Health team, an interdisciplinary team of LGBTQ and ally researchers who utilize community-based research approaches to explore how LGBTQ people experience health and access health services, including services that enable LGBTQ people to become parents.
-In July 2017, I joined the Child Self-Regulation Lab at Ryerson University to contribute to an evaluation of integrated treatment programs for women who are pregnant and/or parenting and have substance use issues.
+In July 2017, I joined the Child Self-Regulation Lab at Ryerson University to contribute to an Ontario-wide evaluation of integrated treatment programs for pregnant and parenting women with problematic substance use.

 Please explore my website to learn more about my doctoral research and other research projects that I contribute to.
 Thank you for visiting!